M-Bekheet/Portfolio/README.md

 1.  **Start developing.**

-    Add your .env file in portfolio/ directory.
+    Add your .env file to the portfolio/ directory.
     Add your Contentful & Google Analytics API keys to .env file.

     ```shell